For the electronics of the future: Diamond wafers with boron developed in St. Petersburg

 Scientists have obtained a sample for creating prototypes of electronic devices

-At St. Petersburg Electrotechnical University "LETI" (SPbGETU "LETI"), in collaboration with New Diamond Technology, samples of diamond wafers with the addition of boron have been created.
+At St. Petersburg Electrotechnical University "LETI" (SPbGETU "LETI"), together with New Diamond Technology, samples of diamond wafers with the addition of boron were created.
 The development may be useful for power electronics in the near future.
 This was reported by the press service of the Ministry of Science and Higher Education of the Russian Federation.

 One of the promising materials is synthetic diamond.
-Diamond crystals with boron impurity are of particular interest as a basis for opto- and microelectronics devices of a new generation.
+Of particular interest are diamond crystals with boron impurity, the basis for opto- and microelectronics devices of a new generation.

 To create a semiconductor, graphite was placed in a chamber with high pressure (5-6 gigapascals) and a temperature of 1300-1600°C. This made it possible to obtain a diamond crystal in a few days.